During the course of last 2-3 years, Airbnb has disrupted the property rental Industry. Will this innovation propagate to the Prefab House Industry?

 Here are some images, courtesy of the Producer.

-The terrace is motorized and it opens with a remote, like the ones used for gates.
+The terrace is foldable and motorized.
+It is equipped with an electric motor and it opens with a remote, like the ones used for gates.

 The interior can be customized according to customer's wish.